009MHz/API_test_example/README.md

 ### Response Validation
 This script contains tests to validate the response from a request.
 - *Test 1: Request is succeed* <br>
-This test checks that the request was successful by verifying that the response status code is 200.
+This test checks that the request was successful by verifying that the response status code is 200. <br>
 - *Test 2: Response delay is accepted* <br>
 This test checks that the response time is within an acceptable range by verifying that the response time is below 1000 milliseconds.